 5 Places to See Orangutans in the Wild

 Orangutans may be the largest tree-dwelling primates on the planet, but it’s not their size alone that makes them impressive.
 It’s a combination of this and their recognisably human characteristics, their intelligence and their rarity.
-With them becoming increasingly elusive in the wild, here are five places you can still hope to catch a glimpse…
+With Orangutans becoming increasingly elusive in the wild, here are five places you can still hope to catch a glimpse of them…

 Danum Valley Conservation Area